Meet the Founders

 ACADEMIC & EXECUTIVE FUNCTIONING COACH

-My name is Jackson Smith, and I am currently completing my Bachelor’s degree in Psychology with a minor in Cognitive Neuroscience at Utah Valley University, where I expect to graduate this spring.
+I’m currently completing my Bachelor’s degree in Psychology with a minor in Cognitive Neuroscience at Utah Valley University, where I expect to graduate this spring.
 After completing my undergraduate studies, I plan to pursue a Ph.D. in Clinical Psychology.
 Having moved frequently throughout my life, I’ve developed a strong sense of adaptability, which allows me to meet each client where they are and respond flexibly to their individual needs.
 I take a client-centered, nonjudgmental approach, focusing on building confidence and empowering clients to tackle challenges head-on.
-I have hands-on experience working in residential treatment settings with teenage boys, where I’ve supported clients who were often resistant to coaching and academics.
-Through this work, I’ve developed the ability to build meaningful relationships that foster trust and lasting change.
+I have hands-on experience working in residential treatment settings with teenage boys, supporting clients who were often resistant to coaching and academics, and I have developed the ability to build meaningful relationships that foster trust and lasting change.
 I work effectively with clients from diverse backgrounds and am committed to helping each person build the skills and strategies they need to achieve their goals.

 -